Basic Counselling Skills Explained

 - Use your own words to reflect back, to avoid sounding like a parrot!

 - Avoid using a shocked or disbelieving tone of voice.
 This may indicate that the speaker is unacceptable or odd.

 Who Uses Counselling Skills?

 On a train journey the Edinburgh, I sat and listened to two strangers sat opposite having a conversation.
-The listener showed an non-judgmental attitude, was patient and only asked questions to clarify their understanding.
-Consequently the second passenger spoke about a lot of personal issues to a stranger on a train because the first passenger knew ‘the art of listening’.
+The listener showed a non-judgmental attitude, was patient and only asked questions to clarify their understanding.
+Consequently, the second passenger spoke about a lot of personal issues to a stranger on a train because the first passenger knew ‘the art of listening’.